18kimn/funder-tracer/README.md

 [https://dtic.dimensions.ai](https://dtic.dimensions.ai).

 No guarantees that this will work at any given point!
-Depends on undocumented routes etc. Message me on Signal at nathanckim18.49 for more discussion.
+Depends on undocumented routes, etc. Message me on Signal at nathanckim18.49 for more discussion.

 ## How to run